Autism-Research-Group/FitbitServer/README.md

  #### Endpoints In-depth
  ##### /auth
  - These endpoints are responsible for dealing with the Fitbit O-Auth 2.0 protocal.
- - /authorize retrieves a special key from the fitbit server that must be used for all fitbit API requests.
+ - /authorize adds a user to the database after it has been authenticated with Fitbit's API
  - /callback is the endpoint that the fitbit server will send all responses to.
- - /add adds a user to the database if the userID given is valid and does not already exist.
- - /remove removes a user from the database.

  ##### /android
  - These endpoints deal with any calls that the android application will make.
  - /profile currently is just a test endpoint that sends the message "Hello android" to the android device.
  - As the android application is built out more endpoints will be added.

+ ##### /database
+ - These endpoints deal with editing and getting data that is stored in the database
+ - /remove removes a user from the database.
+ - /allUsers returns a list of all users in the database (ussername, userID)

  ##### /web
  - These endpoints are used when a user wants to view data in html tables.